 Efficient production ensures every country has the comparative advantage in its efficient good relative to every other country in their good.
-Multilateral comparative advantage includes the relative price comparisons for all trading opportunities across other countries.
-Multilateral comparative advantage successfully predicts the multilateral trade pattern.
+Multilateral comparative advantage rules out arbitrage that can undercut comparative advantage, explaining the multilateral trade pattern.

 A Physical Production Function of the US Economy, 1951 – 2008

 A production function motivated by the concept of work separates interaction of energy and labor with capital.
 Estimates outperform log linear and translog production functions for US aggregate output with data from 1951 to 2008.
 Misspecification bias is apparent when energy is excluded.
-Energy has a larger effect than labor on both output and marginal cost, and is underpaid with a shadow price at least three times its market price.
-In stark contrast, labor is overpaid.
+Energy has a larger effect than labor on output and marginal cost and is underpaid while labor is overpaid.